steffenmoll/steffenmoll.github.io/_pages/about.md

 permalink: /about
 ---

-I work with data platforms and investment data.
+I work with data platforms and investment data, currently at (NBIM)[https://www.nbim.no].

-Interested in how data shapes the future.
+Interested in how data and AI shapes the future.

 Also interested in home lab, self-hosting and Home Assistant to name a few.